LinkNYC: Expansion and issues

 By mid-July 2016, the planned roll-out of 500 hubs throughout New York City was to occur, though the actual installation proceeded at a slower rate.
 As of September 2016, there were 400 hubs in three boroughs, most of which were in Manhattan, although there were at least 25 hubs in the Bronx and several additional hubs in Queens.
 In November 2016, the first two Links were installed in Brooklyn, with plans to install nine more Links in various places around Brooklyn before year's end.
 Around this time, Staten Island received its first Links, which were installed in New Dorp.
 The Links were being installed at an average pace of ten per day throughout the boroughs with a projected goal of 500 hubs by the end of 2016.
 By July 2017, there were 920 Links installed across the city.
 This number had increased to 1,250 by January 2018, and to 1,600 by September 2018.

 As originally planned, there would be 4,550 hubs by July 2019 and 7,500 hubs by 2024, which would make LinkNYC the largest and fastest public, government-operated Wi-Fi network in the world.
 Slightly more than half, or 52 percent, of the hubs would be in Manhattan and the rest would be in the outer boroughs.
 There would be capacity for up to 10,000 Links within the network, as per the contract.
 The total cost for installation is estimated at more than $200 million.
 The eventual network includes 736 Links in the Bronx, 361 of which will have advertising and fast network speeds; as well as over 2,500 in Manhattan, most with advertising and fast network speeds.
 By December 2019, only 1,774 LinkNYC kiosks had been installed across the city; the kiosks were largely concentrated in wealthy neighborhoods Manhattan, although Harlem, the South Bronx, and Queens also had several kiosks.

 CityBridge had installed 1,869 kiosks by May 2020.
 Most of the kiosks were in Manhattan.
 CityBridge had only provided three-fifths the number of kiosks that it had been expected to provide by that time.
 New York state comptroller Thomas DiNapoli released a report in 2021, finding that 86 of the city's 185 ZIP Codes had kiosks; Manhattan was the only borough that had LinkNYC kiosks in the vast majority of its ZIP Codes.
+By 2022, all of the city's public payphones had been replaced by Links, and the network had 425,000 monthly users.